 Adding a track from YouTube or SoundCloud

 You can add any music you want to your presentation, even if you don't have them saved already.
-I recommend finding music on YouTube or SoundCloud: YouTube contains nearly every song you know, SoundCloud is perfect for discovering new music in pre-curated playlists, and both are completely free & accessible.
+I recommend finding music on YouTube or SoundCloud: YouTube contains nearly every song you know, and SoundCloud is perfect for discovering new music in pre-curated playlists, and both are completely free & accessible.
 Once you've found the track you want to use, right-click on the URL bar and copy the song's link.

 Select the "Insert" tab in the top toolbar and choose "Audio," then "Audio from file."
 Alternatively, you can find the recently downloaded file in your file browser and drag & drop it directly into your PowerPoint window.
 Now you're ready to customize your presentation's timing!